Field Collection for Fusion Projects | XGRIDS Pro Guide

 Begin Segment 2 in the Same Overlap Zone

 Initialize Segment 2 at a feature-rich location within the overlap zone.
 Begin scanning.
-Cover the overlap zone thoroughly from Segment 2's direction, including the connection point location.
+Cover the overlap zone thoroughly from Segment 2's direction, including the control point location.

 7

 At the same physical location used in Segment 1, place the device on the ground again.
-Match your position and body orientation within 10 cm and 10 degrees of the Segment 1 take.
+Replicate your position and body orientation within 4 in (10 cm) and 10 degrees of the Segment 1 take.
 Mark the point with the identical name.
 The name must be character-for-character identical to Segment 1.

 8